davidpallmann/hashnode-backups/cldonoe2t000009jwes0vbsze.md

 You'll run into our developer advocates regularly at .NET conferences around the world including NDC.
 We also present regularly at .NET User Group meetups.
 [DM me](https://twitter.com/davidpallmann) to arrange a presentation.
 All of us also produce content.

 ![NDC London](https://cdn.hashnode.com/res/hashnode/image/upload/v1675258880486/93a377fe-af28-42ba-adec-38bd95dda6a8.png align="center")

+AWS is also a strong supporter of the .NET open source community.
+We both [sponsor](https://twitter.com/isaacrlevin/status/1605279442980556806) OSS projects and [contribute](https://twitter.com/timheuer/status/1618457560662806534) to .NET projects and .NET itself.

 ## 6\.
 We'll Listen to You